SEUNGHO-Y00/MSSE/CHEM277B/README.md

 ## 4. Linear and Non-linear Regression and Classification

-## 5. President's Day, Watch recordings: Unsupervised Learning: Clustering and Gaussian Mixture Models
+## 5. Unsupervised Learning: Clustering and Gaussian Mixture Models

 ## 6. Adaptive Learning and Gradient Descent Optimization Algorithms